-The TOE is the IOGEAR Secure Switch series of products with CAC.
+The TOE is the IOGEAR Secure Switch series of products without CAC.
 The TOE allows users to connect a single set of peripherals to its console ports to interact with multiple computers that are connected to it via its computer ports.
 Controls on the TOE chassis or on the RPS allow the user to select which of the connected computers is 'active' such that the peripherals connected to the console can be used to interact with the selected computer.

-The TOE's console ports support USB keyboard and mouse, analog audio out (speakers), a USB smart card/CAC port, and depending on model, DisplayPort, HDMI or DVI-I display.
+The TOE's console ports support USB keyboard and mouse, analog audio out (speakers), and depending on model, DisplayPort, HDMI or DVI-I display.

-The TOE's computer ports support USB keyboard and mouse, analog audio, USB smart card/CAC, and depending on model, DisplayPort, HDMI, or DVI-I display.
+The TOE's computer ports support USB keyboard and mouse, analog audio, and depending on model, DisplayPort, HDMI, or DVI-I display.